simonrob/evision-utils/README.md

 - Display all students, meetings and "letters" at once, rather than separating into pages
 - Allow sorting tables by date order (or any other column)
 - Highlight students more clearly by status and supervisory relationship
-- Allow hiding specific tutees and unnecessary interface elements
+- Allow hiding specific tutees and unnecessary interface elements (see new settings page)
 - Add an option to automatically fill in the more tedious parts of the engagement form
 - Turn extenuating circumstances select boxes into buttons to speed up getting to the list itself
+- Highlight extenuating circumstances outcomes (and don't hide them when the window is narrow)
 - Unhide the home and back buttons to avoid having to log in repeatedly
 - Skip the empty homepage and go straight to the research management tab